willkoehler/docs/rubber_v2.2.2/rubber_aws_deploy.md

 ##Make a few config changes

+###Edit rubber-passenger_nginx.yml
-###Edit rubber-passenger_nginx.yml and change the HTTP ports
+Change the HTTP ports.
 Rubber assumes haproxy is always installed and sets up the HTTP ports accordingly.
 Since we are not using haproxy, we need to tell passenger to listen on ports 80,443

     passenger_listen_port: 80
     passenger_listen_ssl_port: 443

+Reduce the number of workers.
+20 is too high for a small server.
+I try to set the number of workers so that there is at least 1 "spare" worker that isn't processing many requests.
+Running `passenger-status` on the server after it's been up a few days will tell you how many requests each worker is processing.

+    max_app_connections: 5

 ###Edit config/rubber/common/database.yml.
 Add a socket line and comment out the host line.
 The socket connection is faster and will work on a